wp-plugins/zoho-campaigns/readme.txt

 Once you install the Zoho Campaigns plugin on WordPress, you need to integrate your Zoho Campaigns account with WordPress using an authentication token called API key.

-1. Go to Zoho Campaigns Plugin > API Settings
+1. Go to *Zoho Campaigns Plugin > API Settings*
 2. Enter the following information
-            Email Address – Your email address used in Zoho Campaigns account API Key – An authentication code unique to your Zoho Campaigns account (Scroll down to know where to find an API key?)
+            * Email Address – Your email address used in Zoho Campaigns account
+            * API Key – An authentication code unique to your Zoho Campaigns account (For more details check FAQ)
-3. Click the "Integrate" button to proceed
+3. Click the **Integrate** button to proceed

 == Configuring Sign-up Form(s) ==

-1. Go to Zoho Campaigns Plugin > Forms
+1. Go to *Zoho Campaigns Plugin > Forms*
 2. Select at least one list where you want the visitors to subscribe.
-3. Click the "Create Sign-up Form" button to create your own customized sign-up form.
+3. Click the **Create Sign-up Form** button to create your own customized sign-up form.
-   Alternately, you can click the "Select from Zoho Campaigns" button to select the pre-degined sign-up forms and choose the form type to be displayed in WordPress.
+   Alternately, you can click the **Select from Zoho Campaigns** button to select the pre-degined sign-up forms and choose the form type to be displayed in WordPress.
 4. Embed the form by copying the shortcode (for e.g. `[zc4wp_sa3]`) and pasting it in your website or blog posts.

 == Frequently Asked Questions ==